Fraud prevention for your online business in 2021

-So, what it is exactly you need to look for to prevent frauds?
+So, what it is exactly do you need to look for to prevent fraud?

-When it comes to reducing fraud to the maximum extent, smart decisions is all you need to make.
+When it comes to reducing fraud to the maximum extent, smart decisions are all you need to make.

 Identify phishing attempts –